Poppy species in the Czech Republic

 Although they are two closely related plants, there are some differences between the white and blue poppy.

-- Blue poppy seeds are dark brown, while white poppy seeds are light brown
+• Blue poppy seeds are steel blue, while white poppy seeds are whitish-light.

 In addition to blue and white poppies, there are a large number of other varieties, with more than 100 different species identified today.
 However, most of the plants are not suitable for food use.
 In addition to the two varieties mentioned above, we can also find oil poppies in the kitchen, or rather the product that is made from this variety – poppy seed oil.